argonne-lcf/balsam/docs/userguide/getting-started.rst

     $ pip install balsam-flow

+.. _BalsamInit:

-Create a Balsam DB and start working!
+Create a Balsam DB to start working
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You can use the command line to start working with Balsam.
 `balsam init` is used to create a new database at the specified path.